 Art therapy encourages creative thinking, which, in turn, could have a positive impact on cognitive function.
 Whenever we learn something new, that puts our brain to work and keeps our mind sharp.
 The same holds true when learning an art form.

 In addition to the physical and mental benefits of art therapy, there is also evidence it can have positive effects on emotional health.
-Art therapy helps reduce depression, stress and anxiety.
-Elderly people who participate in art therapy have an easier time dealing with problems such as loneliness and isolation.
+It helps reduce depression, stress and anxiety.
+Elderly people who participate in this therapy have an easier time dealing with problems such as loneliness and isolation.

-In addition, since art therapy takes place in a social setting, it encourages people to communicate and socialize with others.
+In addition, since this therapy takes place in a social setting, it encourages people to communicate and socialize with others.